CardboardTurtle/usableoverlay/README.md

 # usableoverlay
 the only usable overlay gamepad for retroarch

-**future features ill probably work on:**

-converting it to proper orientation for easier setup adding layers with snes controls and n64 controls.

 **please note**

 You need to do a bit of fiddling about.
 First of all, its a landscape overlay designed for portrait, so just go into the scaling settings and make it work on your device.